AntonSol919/linkspace/homepage/index.md

 </span>

 </div>
+With [queries](./docs/guide/index.html#Query) we can read, filter, and request sets of packets.
+Effectively hoisting the back-end and its administration into the control of the users and simplifying the life of a front end developer.

 These are the basic concepts.
 With the most notable simplification being that: [Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists as well and referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint) together with a 'tag'.